From the look of things, you are here to learn more about the boat motor salvage yards near me.

 We have a few salvage yards that might offer you a warranty for up to a year.
 Within these periods, you can return the item in case of any damage or malfunction.

 Did you enjoy your time here?
 Of course, we believe you do.
-Each time you want to cut the expenses of restoring your boat motor, consider visiting a salvage yard.
+When you want to cut the expenses of restoring your boat motor, consider visiting a salvage yard.

 However, you must know that not all parts displayed on their shelves are high quality.
 Some auto parts are faulty.